 - Directories that include your business name, address, and location (NAP)

-I hope you enjoyed this guide on how to add keywords to Google My Business.
+I hope you enjoyed this guide on how to add keywords to Google My Business profile.